PATENTLY ABSURD A-Z

 For struggling inventors, we'd suggest not telling anyone about your designs or processes.
 Not until someone is prepared to pay you for your time in development.
 In Europe, under their Horizon scheme, it might pay to engage in collaborative research, where patent fees in part may qualify for funding.
 But beware, decisions on funding are very political, and ideas could be plundered by unscrupulous examiners and passed on to other favored applicants - as the decision making process is conducted in complete secrecy - and there is no compensation scheme in existence.
 Examiners names are withheld, etc., and you have no access right to their files.
 Where corruption in the EU and other nations is not contained, nor is the decision making process, or results of applications transparent.
 As in who was awarded the monies you applied for.
 Why risk it?

-HOW MIGHT WE HELP?
+HOW MIGHT THE 'JVH2' HELP?

 The JVH2 is a challenge, or series of challenges, where your product or process is not revealed to any third party.
 You don't need a patent to enter, but your idea will receive press attentions, to help you market your invention or innovative designs.
 We operate a 100% transparent system, where you have access to your files.
 And the names of other competitors are made known as part of the PR drive.
+But not how their technology works.

 We'd suggest not telling anyone how your idea works.
 Or, get a signed agreement in place, and only with persons who can be trusted.
 Obviously, not with your competition, or anyone who might suffer loss from disruptive technology.